Cardiographers monitor patients' hearts to support decisions around treatment and any additional care needed.

 - remote monitoring of patients

-Cardiographers may have to learn how to use new equipment and techniques as advances are made and new methods are taken on.
+You'll learn how to use new equipment and techniques as they are developed.

-Cardiographers work with healthcare and science professionals.
-They are part of the cardiac sciences team which includes anaesthetists, cardiothoracic surgeons, healthcare scientists, cardiologists (doctors specialising in the cardiovascular system) and specialist nurses.
+Your main contact will be with your patients.
+You'll be part of the cardiac sciences team which includes anaesthetists, cardiothoracic surgeons, healthcare scientists, cardiologists (doctors specialising in the cardiovascular system) and specialist nurses.

 Entry requirements, skills and interests